 Installing and sharing the extension

-Install the optional ADO Pilot Marketplace extension to add a PR action button and a project-admin status hub.
+Install the optional ADO Pilot Marketplace extension to add a PR action button and an organization-admin status hub.
 Reviews run without it.

 Last updated